minhlong293/thrift_client_pool/README.md

 A thrift client pool implementation with AutoClosable, make easy for returning client to pool by using try-catch-resource.
 #### Features:

-- Don't have to worry about connection status: Client which disconnected to server will be released from pool.
+- Client which disconnected to server will be released from pool.
 A new client will be created if getObjectFromPool() is called.
-- Don't have to worry about thread-safe: If you use method 2 belows, client objects are thread-safe.
+- Thread-safe: If you use method 2 belows, client objects are thread-safe.
 Pool object is always thread-safe.

 ##### GUIDE (see demo/src/main/java/ for example):
 Gradle: